-Sometimes two is better than one.
+Sometimes two heads are better than one.
 In pair testing, two people sit behind one machine to test the software.
-One person controls the mouse and keyboard.
-The other person asks questions, discusses test scenarios, and takes notes.
-Pair testing is a type of exploratory testing, where two team members discuss and share ideas and scenarios around the software.
+One person controls the mouse and keyboard, while the other asks questions, discusses test scenarios, and takes notes.
+Pair testing is a type of exploratory testing where two team members discuss and share ideas and scenarios around the software.

-Pair testing is not meant for executing formal test cases and should never replace other types of testing.
-It often works well in agile environments as a supplementary part of the overall development and QA process.
+Pair testing is not suitable for executing formal test cases and should never replace other types of testing.
+It often works well in agile environments to supplement the overall development and QA process.

 How to do Pair Testing

 The first requirement is to find two people who can work well together.
 If there are personality clashes with the two team members, pair testing will likely not work.
 The team members must be able to communicate with each other and share the goal of increasing the overall quality of the software.

 It’s important to prepare an appropriate environment setup.
 Find a quiet room with enough space at the desk for two people, avoid distractions, and try to commit one to two hours to the session.

 Pair testing should not be used to execute formal test cases, but it’s a good idea to come prepared with a simple list of ideas and areas you want to cover.
 You could be testing a new feature or multiple components.
 If this is the intention, make rough plans for what you would like to accomplish.

 Determine the Roles

 Determine who will be controlling the keyboard and mouse; this person is called the “driver.”
 The other team member, the “navigator,” will help guide the session, think out loud, and suggest certain scenarios.
 Once you’ve completed the session and you have your notes, the next thing to do is log the bugs and feedback.

 Wait until after the session to log any bugs.
 Use the testing time to discuss ideas, scenarios and to try different things.
 And remember, once the session is over, take the time to log well-written bug reports, which will be appreciated by your team.